akshitagupta23/Capstone_Project/README.md

  Brief description of dastaset is as follows ([source](https://www.kaggle.com/blastchar/telco-customer-churn))
 - Customers who left within the last month – the column is called Churn
-- Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
+- Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, streaming TV and movies
 - Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
 - Demographic info about customers – gender, age range, and if they have partners and dependents